 The Costco Visa Credit Card

-As of this writing the interest rate for the Costco Visa card is about 15.5%, which is a bit steep, but the features you get with the card make it worthwhile.
+The features you get with the card beyond the cash back make it even more worthwhile.
 Here are a few of the reasons I think this is such a great card:

-- You get 4% cash back on gasoline purchases from any gas station (There is a limit of I think $7,000 worth of gas, and then it goes down to 1% cash back).
+- As mentioned above, you get 4% cash back on gasoline purchases from any gas station (There is a limit of I think $7,000 worth of gas, and then it goes down to 1% cash back).